Stigmella insignis: Taxonomy

-This species was first described by Alfred Philpott in 1927 under the name Nepticula insignis.
+This species was first described by Alfred Philpott in 1927 using three male specimens he collected at Salisbury's Opening on the Mount Arthur Tableland at 4,000 ft. in November.
+Philpott originally named the species Nepticula insignis.
+In 1939 George Hudson discussed and illustrated this species under that name in his book A supplement to the butterflies and moths of New Zealand.
 In 1988 J. S. Dugdale placed this species in the genus Stigmella.
 This placement was confirmed by Hans Donner and Christopher Wilkinson in 1989.
 The male holotype specimen is held in the New Zealand Arthropod Collection.